 Chai garam!
 The tea is warm!
 Impress your guests with a platter of freshly-made restaurant quality Paneer Aloo Samosas!
 The buttery samosa dough is kneaded and shaped by hand, filled with shredded Indian cheese - paneer - which soaks up a ton of flavor with the spiced potatoes, and then deep-fried to crispy perfection.
 This vegetarian Indian appetizer is a classic snack served with chutneys at restaurants or gatherings.

 I don't even have to spend time here convincing you why samosas are good, right?
 You've probably already had the traditional potato (aloo) with peas filled samosa!

-When it comes to samosas there two types of people: the first type of person doesn't enjoy samosas... they just quietly eat the filling because it's a crime to say you don't like them.
-The second type of person will eat at least three - mostly by accident -because they're so good.
-Whichever one you are, you're bound to love these Paneer Aloo Samosas recipe, which was passed down to me by my mother.
+When it comes to samosas there are two types of people: the first type of person doesn't enjoy samosas... they just quietly eat the filling because it's a crime to say you don't like them.
+The second type of person will eat at least three - mostly by accident - because they're so good.
+Whichever one you are, you're bound to love this Paneer Aloo Samosa recipe, which was passed down to me by my mother.

 - What is a Samosa?